CYCOGS® Brand Cyber Physical Systems (CPS), Internet of Things (IoT) consulting

 For some, IoT is everything for everybody, and the IoT term has been expanded to include many designated uses.

-Here is a partial list of IoT types found by some of the CYCOGS®
+Here represents a partial list of IoT types found by some of the CYCOGS®

 IoT, the “generic” term of Internet of Things, covers all the following terms.